 Facts & Procedural History

-This procedure asks whether the proponent of will could show a valid excuse for the late application for probate, allowing them to probate the will after the deadline.
+This proponent of a late-filed will could show a valid excuse for the late application for probate, allowing them to probate the will after the deadline.

-Matter of Estate of Masters shows that a proponent of a will seeking admission of the will after the statute of limitations has passed must provide sufficient evidence for a lack of knowledge of why/how/when the will needed to be probated.
-If a proponent has a requisite knowledge of land titles, merely stating that they were unaware of the deadline will likely not suffice.
+This case shows that a proponent of a will seeking admission of the will after the statute of limitations has passed must provide sufficient evidence for a lack of knowledge of why/how/when the will needed to be probated.
+If a proponent has the requisite knowledge of land titles, merely stating that they were unaware of the deadline will likely not suffice.

 No one wants to think about what will happen to their loved ones after they die, but it is important to have a plan in place in case the unthinkable happens.
 If your loved one dies without a will, or with a will that is not properly executed, their estate will need to go through probate.
 Probate is the legal process of distributing a person’s assets after they die.